 It’s a simple test that tells us a lot about your fertility.
 Queensland Fertility Group can also support you with any diagnosis, treatment or surgery required to improve fertility, or to help you and you partner conceive.

-Produce a semen sample by masturbation, after at least three days abstinence from sexual activity.
-Collect the entire ejaculated amount in a clean, dry container and bring it to us within one hour.
-We will supply the container, or you can get one from your GP.
+You will be required to produce a semen sample by masturbation, after at least three days abstinence from sexual activity.
+You should collect the entire ejaculated amount in a clean, dry container (provided by your Fertility Specialist or GP).

 There can be a number of issues that we may find with sperm including: